Shop by type of gun

 Selecting the right one

 Perhaps the greatest challenge when there are over 3 dozen different optics manufacturers, each producing about 6 to 12 different classes of optics, is choosing the right one!
+Most makers copy each other, making a decision even harder.
 In fact, if you're not confused, you're probably not doing your homework before purchasing.
 Here's some general advice Andean, Inc. offers that applies to all types of optics, whether they be riflescopes, binoculars, laser rangefinders, monoculars, spotting scopes, or even accessory type items (rings, bases, mounts, scope covers/caps).

 Buy the best you can afford!
 In nearly all cases, you really do "get what you pay for."
 Going cheap may work, but our experience is that if you bang your scope a little, you will quickly find out whether the manufacturer used good materials, construction methods, and perhaps even quality control.
-We're finding that there are good Chinese scopes for low cost, but about half of them will not hold up to light duty use.
+We're finding that there are good Chinese scopes for low cost.
+Examples: BSA Optics and UTG.
+However, we've found that half of the Chinese optics products will not hold up to light duty use.
 A quarter of them should have never left the factory, and a quarter of them are actually good and dependable products.
-For example, we dropped NC Star and Tasco by Bushnell because of defects that showed up during shipping, installation, and first time at the range.
+For example, we dropped NC Star and some Tasco by Bushnell because of defects that showed up during shipping, installation, and first time at the range.
 Factory new scopes packed in sytrofoam should not break.
 Reticles should not be angled at 20 degrees coming right out of the package.
 Scope turrets should not be loose when they're designed to be tight.
-Most BSA and Simmons riflescope models have been really good.
-In fact, BSA makes two cheap red dot sights (the #RD30 and #RD42) that are definitely worth having.
+Most Simmons riflescope models have been really good.
+UTG makes excellent scopes and red dots for low cost.
+BSA makes two cheap red dot sights (the #RD30 and #RD42) that are definitely worth having.

 Brands that have never failed us: Leupold, Redfield (by Leupold), Trijicon, Eotech, Aimpoint, Zeiss, Meprolight, and Burris.
 Except for Meprolight and Burris, these brands are all American made, or really close to it.
 Meprolight is made in Israel.
 Most Burris optics are made in the Philippines or China.
 If you must have dependability, start with these brands.
 Not once in all our years of business have any of these products been found wanting.